Code-Institute-Submissions/IFDMSP-A/README.md

 * Skeleton
 * Surface

-In addition, I may include rough sketches.
+Also, I may include rough sketches.
 They may not be born into the final game but are included for completeness.
 The code was created quickly and leaves room for optimization I am sure.
-However, my focus was getting a working prototype available for review.
+However, my focus was on getting a working prototype available for review.

 ># Strategy